kielni/read-rate-done/README.md

 It's possible from a desktop browser, but involves a search for the book, clicking a dropdown, clicking Read, waiting for a popup, clicking a rating, clicking a button to set the read date to today, and saving.

-This extension injects stars into the Kindle Cloud Reader library view.
+This extension injects stars below the first 30 books in the Kindle Cloud Reader library view.
 Clicking a rating opens a new Goodreads tab for the book, rates it, and sets the read date to today.
 It relies on Chrome being logged into Goodreads; stars will be hidden if not.

 ## details